List of magazines in Spain

 Magazines in Spain are varied and numerous, but they have small circulation.
 In terms of frequency, the Spanish magazines are mostly weekly and monthly.
-Although there are news magazines and political magazines in the country, they mostly focuses on entertainment, social events, sports, and television.
+Although there are news magazines and political magazines in the country, they mostly focus on entertainment, social events, sports, and television.

 There were many influential feminist magazines in the eighteenth and nineteenth centuries in the country.
-The first magazine of which the editor-in-chief was a woman was El Robespierre Español existed in the period 1811–1812.
-The number of the mainstream women's magazines intensified in the 1960s.
-As of 2014 there were also large number of aviation magazines in the country.
+The first magazine of which the editor-in-chief was a woman was El Robespierre Español which was in circulation in between 1811 and 1812.
+The number of mainstream women's magazines intensified in the 1960s.
+As of 2014 there were also a large number of aviation magazines in the country.

-The data by the General Media Survey found that in 2003 there were 137 magazines in Spain.
-At the beginning of 2005 the number rose to 576.
-In addition, there was a total of 19 supplements.
+At least thirteen magazines were published by the Falange-operated publishing companies in 1948.
+The data by the General Media Survey indicated that there were 137 magazines in Spain in 2003.
+By the beginning of 2005 the number had risen to 576.
+In addition, there were a total of 19 supplements.
 However, between 2008 and 2012 a total of 182 magazines ceased publication in Spain.

 The following is an incomplete list of current and defunct magazines published in Spain.
 They may be published in Spanish or in other languages.